 Several key considerations can make a significant impact when you invest in, purchase or manage a laundromat.
 We recommend you pay close attention to each of these factors:

 Perhaps the most important consideration is location.
-Where you choose to open your laundry can make or break your business.
+Where you choose starting a laundromat can make or break your business.
 Find out as much as you can about the demographics within a 5km radius of your potential premises.
 Analyse the population, predominant type of dwelling and income level.

 - Make sure the site you choose is highly visible to passing road and foot traffic.
 Main roads and busy high streets are ideal, but do consider the speed limits and traffic flow.